-Linux is a significant part of modern network infrastructure that allows fine—grained control over system resources.
-One of the ways this control can be exercised is by restricting user permissions.
-By default, Linux systems are set up with a multi—user environment that allows multiple users to log in simultaneously and perform tasks on the system.
+Linux plays a crucial role in modern network infrastructure, providing fine-grained control over system resources.
+One of the key aspects of this control is the ability to restrict user permissions.
+By default, Linux operates as a multi-user system, allowing multiple users to log in simultaneously and perform various tasks.

-However, not all users require access to all system resources or have the same level of trustworthiness.
-To address these concerns, administrators can use various techniques to restrict user permissions so that each user has only the necessary level of access to perform their tasks.
-One of the software we consider in that instruction.
+However, not all users require access to the full range of system resources or the same level of trust.
+To mitigate security risks and enforce the principle of least privilege, administrators employ a variety of techniques to limit user permissions, ensuring that each user has only the access necessary to perform their specific duties.

 Software